-Most hardware wallets also use a second screen/device to verify actions on your wallet such as signing transaction.
+Most hardware wallets also use a second screen/device to verify actions on your wallet, such as signing transactions.
 This way, if hackers gain control over your computer, they still can’t do any harm since they require access to the physical device connected to your computer as well.

 Founded in 2014, Ledger is a leader in security and infrastructure solutions for cryptocurrencies and blockchain applications.
 Headquartered in Paris, Vierzon and San Francisco, Ledger has a team of over 130 professionals.

 They specialize in developing a variety of products and services to safeguard cryptocurrency assets for individuals and companies.
-Among their products – the Ledger hardware wallets line, already sold in 165 countries.
+Among their products – is the Ledger hardware wallets line, which is already sold in 165 countries.
 The company has raised over $85m in 4 rounds of investments.

 The Ledger Nano S is small and compact.
 It also has a metal casing which makes it more durable compared to other hardware wallets.
-It fits pretty easily into your pocket or hand as can be seen below.
+It fits pretty easily into your pocket or hand.

 The Ledger Nano S